karunchennuri/keystone-oauth2-extension/README.md

 # keystone-oauth2-extension
 OpenStack Keystone extension to enable OAuth 2.0.
+This particular build now supports Liberty version.

 ## How to Install
 To install this extension in Keystone, you have to do the following: